Key takeaways

 Is enalapril safe for dogs?

-- Certain heart disorders
+- Certain heart conditions, like aortic stenosis

 Side effects of enalapril in dogs